PROF. DR. MALIK R. DAHLAN IS THE PRINCIPAL OF QURAYSH. HE HAS LED AN INTERNATIONALLY CELEBRATED CAREER IN LAW AND POLICY

 ‘Introspective Reflections on the Islamic Financial Industry After the Downturn: Ethics and the Rule of Law’ Law and Financial Markets Review (Vol. 6, No 2, Mar 2012).

-He is currently supervising PhD students on the following specific topics:
+He has supervised PhD students on the following specific topics:

 - International Trade & Innovation: